Supporting Chinese lawyers to advocate the rule of law in China

 Mr. Zheng’s first clients included over 500 families who were displaced without compensation during Shanghai redevelopment projects.
 In the process of defending their property rights, Mr. Zheng publicly suggested that prominent Shanghai officials were approving redevelopment projects in order to unlawfully enrich themselves.

 Mr. Zheng was found guilty and sentenced to three years imprisonment, followed by a year of deprivation of political rights.
-During his imprisonment, he was forced to work 14 hours a day and severely beaten.
-As a result of his criminal conviction, his license to practice law is now permanently revoked.
+During his imprisonment, he was forced to work 14 hours a day, was severely beaten, and was sometimes held in solitary confinement.
+As a result of his criminal conviction, his license to practice law was also permanently revoked.

-Mr. Zheng was released on June 5, 2006, having served his full sentence.
+Mr. Zheng was released on June 5, 2006 after serving his full sentence.
 He has continued to provide legal advice to people in housing disputes.
-This has earned him the ire of local authorities, who have responded with harsh extra-judicial measures.
-Plainclothes officers are stationed on the landing outside his door.
-Police surveillance cameras tape visitors at the door, in the hallway, and in the elevator of his building.
+His continued support for housing dispute cases has angered local authorities, who have responded with harsh extra-judicial measures.
+For example, plainclothes officers are stationed on the landing outside his door, and police surveillance cameras tape visitors at the door, in the hallway, and in the elevator of his building.
 Whether or not he is allowed to leave his apartment is unpredictable.

-On July 24, 2007, Mr. Zheng and his wife attempted to attend the trial of a developer charged with fraud and bribery.
-At the courthouse, Mr. Zheng was surrounded by six police officers, who knocked him to the ground, dragged him away, and beat him for an hour, before placing him and his wife under house arrest at the home of a relative’s until after the conclusion of the trial.
+On July 24, 2007, Mr. Zheng and his wife tried to attend the trial of a developer charged with fraud and bribery.
+At the courthouse, Mr. Zheng was surrounded by six police officers, who knocked him to the ground, dragged him away, and beat him for an hour, before placing him and his wife under house arrest at the home of a relative until the trial ended.

-Since being released from prison in 2006, Mr. Zheng has been summoned for questioning by the police well over 70 times, with his home frequently searched and personal items confiscated.
-Among the most egregious examples, on June 17, 2009, police slapped Mr. Zheng, stripped him of his clothing, and held lit cigarettes to his lips and eyelids.
-After being summoned on Dec.
-30, 2009, Mr. Zheng noted that the five hours of questioning he had endured were shorter than the 10 to 12 hour interrogations to which he has become accustomed.
+Since his release from prison in 2006, Mr. Zheng has been summoned for questioning by the police over 70 times, his home has been searched frequently and his personal items have been confiscated.
+One of the most egregious incidents occurred on June 17, 2009 when police stripped him of his clothing and held lit cigarettes to his lips and eyelids.
+After being summoned and questioned by police on December 30, 2009, Mr. Zheng wryly observed that the five hours of questioning he had endured on that occasion were much shorter than the 10 to 12 hour interrogations to which he had become accustomed.

 Other Resources